DemisoDaba/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This folder contains more linked functions
+This folder contains more linked function